rydmike/rydmike.github.io/blog_theme_demo.md

 flutter:   New value : ThemeData#667cc
 ```

-As a result we got a totally new theme that came from whatever settings had been previously stored in the local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.
+As a result, we got a totally new theme that came from whatever settings had been previously stored in the local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer06.png?raw=true" alt="Observer step 6" width="350"/>